 SCT Equity, Diversity, & Inclusion (ED&I) Early-Career Award

-All awardees were recognized during the Business Session Lunch on Tuesday, May 23 as part of SCT's 44th Annual Meeting (May 21-24, 2023) in Baltimore, MD, USA.
+All awardees will be recognized during the Business Session on Tuesday, May 21 as part of SCT's 2024 Annual Meeting (May 19-22, 2024) in Boston, MA.
 They will also have the opportunity to network with SCT leadership and members of the Equity, Diversity, & Inclusion (ED&I) Committee.

-Each year, SCT's ED&I Committee chooses travel award recipients to help promote a diverse SCT membership.
-Each student receives complimentary meeting registration, one-year membership, and up to a $1,600 grant for travel and hotel expenses to attend the Annual Meeting.
+Each year, SCT's ED&I Committee chooses early-career award recipients to help promote a diverse SCT membership.
+Each awardee receives complimentary meeting registration, one-year membership, and a $1,600 grant for travel and hotel expenses to attend the Annual Meeting.

 Past Recipients